Rajchandra Das

-Babu Raj Chandra Das (1783 - June 9, 1836), was an Indian Zamindar, merchant, businessman and a Philanthropist.
+Babu Rai Raja Raj Chandra Das Bahadur (also spelt as Raj Chunder Dass or written as Rajchandra Marh; 1787 – June 9, 1836), was an Indian Zamindar, merchant, businessman and a Philanthropist.
 He was a scion of the famous Marh family of Janbazar.
 He donated large parts of his wealth to charity, education and social reform.
 Through his contributions, he became one of the icons of Bengal Renaissance.
-As a mark of charity and welfare of society, he built the Babu Ghat and the Ahiritola Ghat.
+As a mark of charity and welfare of society, he built the Babu Ghat and the Nimtala Ghat.